Cloudxtreme/LearningBot/README.md

-With correct libraries installed, you can run cat tree.learningbot.dot | dot -Tpng > tree.png to get a png of the tree.
+With correct libraries installed, you can run cat learningbot.tree.dot | dot -Tpng > tree.png to get a png of the tree.